Nordic Seals

 What are the effects of seal populations on the ecosystem and economy?
 How can seal populations be managed?

 Seal hunting used to be an important industry in many Nordic countries a few decades ago, as seal hunters from Norway, Finland, Greenland, Denmark, Iceland, Russia and Canada harvested hundreds of thousands of seals every year.
 This industry became heavily criticized in the 1980s as animal welfare issues started to be raised.
 Around the turn of the century the seal hunting had become politically and socially unacceptable, which had effects on markets for the products, making it difficult for commercial seal hunting to continue.
 Seal hunting in the North Atlantic has now been almost non-existent for the past two decades.
-But what effects has this change in utilization of seal stocks had on the ecosystem and economy of those affected by seal populations?
+But what effects has this change in utilization of seals had on the ecosystem and economy of those affected by seal populations?

-• identify means of controlling seal populations, including sustainable harvesting,
+• Identify means of controlling seal populations, including sustainable harvesting,

-The project will finish in 2023.
+The project finished in 2024.